-CASQA Fact RMP Name Vilnimum ed BMP Name Requirem ent (1) YES NO If not used, state reason (1) Applical (1) Applicability to a specific project shall be determined by the QSD
+CASQA DAMP M Meets a BMP used Fact Sheet BMP Name Requirem ent (1) YES NO If not used, state reason (1) Applicability to a specific project shall be determined by the QSD

 Non-stormwater BMPs shall be implemented in conformance with the following guidelines and in accordance with the BMP Fact Sheets provided in Appendix H. If there is a conflict between documents, the Site Map will prevail over narrative in the body of the SWPPP or guidance in the BMP Fact Sheets.
 Site specific details in the Site Map prevail over standard details included in the Site Map.
 The narrative in the body of the SWPPP prevails over guidance in the BMP Fact Sheets.